 - Or from April to November a “free” hiking tour to Boyana Church, to the beautiful Boyana waterfall and Boyana lake based on your “tips“ for the guide.
 But be aware: There are optional costs involved for a taxi back to Sofia and entrance fees.

-Going from Sofia to the Rila Monastery by bus
+From Sofia to the Rila Monastery by bus

 If you have a spare day to spend in Sofia, a trip to the Rila Monastery is a must.
 The Rila Monastery is regarded as one of Bulgaria’s most important cultural, historical and architectural monuments and is a key tourist attraction for Bulgaria.
 That means: Usually, you won’t be alone in the Rila Monastery.
 The entrance to the Rila Monastery and the church is free.
 But there are entrance fees to visit the museums inside the Monastery.